-Applicants must discuss the feasibility and the implementation of the proposal with the appropriate Building Administrator.
-Comments from the Building Administrator and the date reviewed must be included on the first page of the application.
+Applicants must discuss the feasibility and the implementation of the proposal with the appropriate Administrator.
+Comments from the Administrator and the date reviewed must be included in the appropriate section of the application.

-One Project Director must be a district staff member.
+One Project Director must be an RPS staff member.

 Proposals must stress positive long-term impacts that align with Rochester Public School's mission.

-In addition, grant recipients are required to share the results, outcomes, and lessons learned from their grants with their grade-level or department team at a staff meeting, in a Moodle lesson or at the district share fair.
+In addition, grant recipients may be asked to share the results, outcomes, and lessons learned from their grants with their grade-level or department team at a staff or district-wide meeting.

 enable pilot projects that otherwise would not occur given very limited resources.